MauroCE/PersonalWebsite/content/ramblings/llms/alignment.md

 $$

 ### Reinforcement Learning
 Now that we have available a reward model, we can use reinforcement learning to change the parameters of our policy $\pi\_\theta$.
+We will see PPO and DPO.